 In May 2021, Stalter was named the Savannah Police Department’s “Officer of The Month.”
 When nominated for the honor, it was noted that Stalter is a compassionate advocate for the homeless population.
 Most homeless individuals know her as “Matilda” and specifically ask for her because they know she will treat them with dignity and respect, as she sincerely listens to them, links them up to helpful resources, or pulls blankets or clothing out of her patrol car for them.
 Stalter has trained countless officers throughout her career and is always liked by those she instructs, as they appreciate her ethical values, patience, principles, and willingness to lead by example.

 Stalter is an original member of the Georgia VIII, Savannah Chapter, of the Blue Knights police motorcycle club, which she helped to establish.
 She also enjoys serving as an official for volleyball, basketball, and softball games.

-The 200 Club of the Coastal Empire is a 501(c) (3) organization who “cares for those who care for us” by providing significant financial assistance for surviving spouses and dependents of first responders who have lost their lives or sustained critical injuries in the line of duty.
+The 200 Club is a 501(c) (3) organization who “cares for those who care for us” by providing significant financial assistance for surviving spouses and dependents of first responders who have lost their lives or sustained critical injuries in the line of duty.
 The organization serves a 20-county area within Georgia and South Carolina.
 All proceeds from this event will directly support the families of fallen heroes.
 The 200 Club provides significant financial assistance to the surviving family members and provides a fully paid college education – including tuition, room and board, textbooks, and a computer.
 To date, the organization has given over $3.8 million to families and have become a respected voice of the community’s appreciation for those who paid the ultimate sacrifice.
 For more information, go to our200club.com, call 912-721-4418 or email info@our200Club.com.